Guidewire/cda-client/README.md

 - - -
 ## RDBMS - Table changes

 Limited table changes are supported in this iteration.
-If a parquet file structure changes - i.e. - columns are added ~~or removed~~ in the underlying source system for that table - the application will currently add any new columns ~~and remove any columns~~ that are no longer part of thw parquet file schema.
+If a parquet file structure changes - i.e. - columns have been added in the underlying source system for that table - the application will add any new columns to the existing table via ALTER TABLE statements.

-To accomplish this, the ability to run in parallel for fingerprint folders for any given table was turned off.
-Currently, if there are multiple fingerprint folders in a given load for a given table, only the earliest fingerprint folder will be processed during that run.
+To accomplish this, the ability to run in parallel for fingerprint folders for any given table has been turned off.
+If there are multiple fingerprint folders in a given load for a given table, only the earliest fingerprint folder will be processed during that run.
 Additional fingerprint folders will be picked up in subsequent loads.
-The next step in the development of this capability is to sequence the fingerprint folders by their timestamp in Schema History and process them in the order they arrived.
-Tables should be able to be processed in parallel, but a table with multiple fingerprints will need to serialize the processesing of each fingerprint folder.

 - - -
 ## Windows Requirements